 The introduction and growth of e-commerce have made our lives easy.
 You can buy or sell almost anything simply sitting at home.
 There are so many reasons why people switched to e-commerce nowadays.
 The worldwide retail eCommerce sales will reach $4.5 trillion by the year 2021.
 But there is one thing that you should be careful about and that is – Ecommerce Fraud.

 According to the data formulated by Experian, an information services company, the growth rate of e-commerce fraud is twice as that of the sales.
 Scary, isn’t it?

-But what exactly is an e-commerce fraud and how to prevent it?
-Let’s jump right into it.
+But what exactly qualifies as an e-commerce fraud?
+We have covered that in detail in this article and practical ways to prevent it.
+So let’s jump right into it.

 What is E-commerce Fraud?

 Wikipedia defines e-commerce fraud as – a deliberate attempt to hide information or present incorrect information in order to extort money or other benefits out of the victim.
 When bad actors use these illicit methods to buy or sell something online, someone is bound to get compromised.